Close Menu

 Work with the real estate agent and lender to collect a full list of potential fees.
 Including a contingency in the budget—often 1% to 3% of the purchase price—can prevent cash shortfalls and give the buyer leverage to address unexpected items without stress.

 Also consider service transfers—utilities, internet, and subscriptions—and update mailing addresses.
-Setting a clear time for moving and a list of things to do before and after the move makes the transition organized and less stressful.
+Setting a clear timeline for moving and a list of tasks to complete before and after the move makes the transition organized and less stressful.

 Request a free credit report and review it for inaccuracies.
 If discrepancies appear, dispute them quickly.
 Lenders usually look at the lowest recent scores from the big bureaus.
 So, watching all the reports and fixing mistakes can make a big difference in loan offers.